khouston22/seti_end_to_end/README.md

 analogous to TurboSETI on GBT.
 Operation of cadence mode and beamforming mode (critical to MeerKAT and VLA) have not been tested and probably need additional fixes.

+Analogous runs of bliss can be run to enable side-by-side comparisons with seticore2 and turbo_seti.

 Related repositories include:

 https://github.com/khouston22/seticore2 (a fork of seticore https://github.com/lacker/seticore)